Skip to content

 • A: Yes, your pension is safe and secure.

 • A: Members can rest assured that there is no current impact on pension payments.
 Retired members will continue to receive pension payments as scheduled.
-Pension income is based on your earnings and service in the plan.
+Pension income is based on your earnings and years of service in the plan.

-Also, with the decision to file the January 1, 2023 valuation, there will be stability in contribution and benefit levels at least until the next valuation is filed.
-The next required funding valuation filing is as at January 1, 2026.
+Also, with the decision to file the January 1, 2024 valuation, there will be stability in contribution and benefit levels at least until the next valuation is filed.
+The next required funding valuation filing is as at January 1, 2027, although the sponsors may choose to file at an earlier date.

 • A: Classifying the surplus as a contingency reserve is beneficial for plan members because it facilitates greater stability of contribution rates and benefit levels in case a future filed funding valuation shows a decline in assets or an increase in pension costs.